At Cramlington we have a well established model of teaching and learning which informs all our lesson planning and drives CPD throughout the school.

 Students (and teachers) are beginning to make use of web technology for example to set up e portfolios or collaborate in blogs and wikis Accelerated Learning which builds upon what we know about effective learning.

-For example, people learn in different ways, learning is most effective when learners are challenged in a “safe environment, we remember context rather than content etc Thinking for learning where students are taught a vocabulary to describe their thinking, reflect on thinking, engage in activities designed to make them think, and are introduced to a number of thinking tools to sort and organise information or to plan and evaluate a process.
+For example, people learn in different ways, learning is most effective when learners are challenged in a safe manner and that consideration is given to the context and the content of the lesson.
+Teachers plan lessons so that students are taught vocabulary to describe their thinking, reflect on thinking, engage in activities designed to make them think, and are introduced to a number of thinking tools to sort and organise information or to plan and evaluate a process.

 Assessment for learning where students are encouraged to be active in their own assessment and to take part in setting and defining success criteria.
 Feedback from teachers/students informs the next learning steps.